 The Deferred Share Unit Plan allows for the granting of DSUs to directors of the Corporation.
-A DSU represents the right for the holder to receive a cash payment equal to the fair market value of the Corporation's common shares calculated at the date of such payment or, at the election of the Corporation, its equivalent in fully-paid common shares purchased through a broker.
-DSUs vest immediately when granted and are redeemed on the earlier of (a) December 15 of the first calendar year starting after the date the holder ceases to be a member of the Corporation, and (b) the fifth business day following each of the redemption dates elected by such holder.
-As at December 31, 2023, there were 1,033,307 DSUs outstanding (December 31, 2022 - 1,148,029 DSUs outstanding).
+A DSU represents the right for the holder to receive a cash payment equal to the fair market value of the Corporation's common shares calculated at the date of such payment or, at the election of the Corporation, its equivalent in common shares purchased in the open market.
+DSUs vest immediately when granted and are redeemed on the earlier of (a) December 15 of the first calendar year starting after the date the holder ceases to be a Director of the Corporation of the Corporation, and (b) the fifth business day following each of the redemption dates elected by such holder.

+DSUs outstanding: